Entering into the Docker world: A Hitch-hikers Guide to Clustering

 • Chronos is a distributed job scheduler that supports complex job topologies.
 It can be used as a more fault-tolerant replacement for cron.

-• JobServer is a distributed job scheduler and processor which allows developers to build custom batch processing Tasklets using point and click web UI.
+• JobServer is a distributed job scheduler and processor which allows developers to build custom batch-processing Tasklets using point-and-click web UI.

 Data Storage

 • Cassandra is a highly available distributed database.
-Linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.
+Linear scalability and proven fault tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.

 • ElasticSearch is a distributed search engine.
 Mesos makes it easy to run and scale.

-• Hypertable is a high performance, scalable, distributed storage and processing system for structured and unstructured data.
+• Hypertable is a high-performance, scalable, distributed storage and processing system for structured and unstructured data.

 Conclusion